top of page

 Teams operate with direction.

-When the narrative is understood, execution becomes coordinated rather than fragmented.
+When the narrative is understood, teams move in the same direction rather than interpreting it themselves."

 The Cost of Fragmentation